Who we are, who we were,

 the Ulster Plantation.
 Historian Horace Edward Henderson goes even

-further saying that the residents of the Highlands played no
+further saying that the residents of the Highlands played no role

 in the settlement of the Plantation of Ulster.
 In the earliest period